All music students must meet general Castleton University admission requirements.

 Students are invited to audition throughout the year, preferably after submitting their admissions application form.

 Auditions are held Mondays at noon; additional days/times are possible by special arrangement.
-Please contact Ashley Haggerty to schedule your audition.

 Students who are unable to audition on campus are encouraged to audition via high quality audio or video recording, such as DVD or You Tube link.
 Recordings should be sent to: Sherrill Blodget, Music Department Chair, 45 Alumni Dr. Castleton, VT 05735.